lambduli/original-glask/README.md

 substituted - immidiately when the constraints are solved.

 So my conclusion - I just don't know why I would need to do it.

+> In any case, I still can do it the way it is done in the THIH, using a combination of `ask` and `local`

+## Question:

+Maybe I should merge the `Infer` and `Solve` monads into a one - then I would be able to interleave the unification and inference.
+(implementation of `infer'expl` for instance is bit awkward because of them being two things)